The 'Perfect Pet Parent' course

 Training your Dog

-A well trained dog will always have a better understanding of its owner, its family, visitors and will be a much happier pet and will have more freedom.
+A well trained dog will always have a better understanding of its owner and its family.
+A well trained dog will be a much happier pet and will have more freedom.
 It is essential that you train your dog, and get help to do so.
 When should you start?
 Before you get your dog/puppy contact a canine professional for advice.
 As soon as you get your dog or puppy start training immediately with your chosen trainer.

 Training is much more than teaching your dog to sit and be quiet.
 You will understand and learn how to manage destructive or overly excited behaviour.
 In fact, you must personally do the training; the Canine Training Instructor teaches the owner rather than the dog!
 Take special care in choosing a dog trainer.

 Safety, Security & Responsibility

 You are responsible to make sure that your dog is secure on your property.
 Why?
 Your dog could kill farm animals or cause an accident if running free.
 If someone enters your property, they could steal your dog.
 Keep your dog safe, and other people happy.
 What are your social & legal obligations to others?